 Reaching out to everyone digitally is the most efficient way of getting the word out.
 You can post a postponement notice to your wedding website (if you have one) or send out an email to everyone on your guest list.
 You'll also find a lot of great designs and templates for digital postponement cards, which can add a stylish touch to a wedding postponement announcement.

 Physical postponement announcements are also a great option.
 It could be either because you have some guests who aren't super connected to the digital world, or because you prefer the more personal and meaningful act of sending a physical piece of paper in the mail.
 Either way, many great postponement card design options are available.

 It's important to choose your words carefully when you're writing a postponement announcement.
 Think of any questions your guests might have, and try to provide the answers as simply and concisely as possible.

 If you already know your new wedding date, you'll definitely want to include that in your postponement announcement.
-If not, you might want your postponement announcement to let everyone know that the wedding is postponed indefinitely, and that further information on a new date will be forthcoming.
+Think of it more as a save the date -- or wedding invitation -- version 2.0.
+If you don’t know the new date, you might want your postponement announcement to let everyone know that the wedding is postponed indefinitely, and that further information on a new date will be forthcoming.

 The announcement could read something like this:

 Due to [add situation here], the wedding of [bride & groom's names] will not take place on [add date here] as originally planned.
 A new wedding date will be announced as soon as possible.

 If there are changes being made to the venue location, vendors, number of people who may attend, or any other considerations, then that information should be provided as well.